Suor/funcy/docs/seqs.rst

 .. function:: distinct(seq, key=identity)
               idistinct(seq, key=identity)

-    Returns given sequence with duplicates removed.
+    Returns the given sequence with duplicates removed.
 Preserves order.
 If ``key`` is supplied then distinguishes values by comparing their keys.

     .. note:: Elements of a sequence or their keys should be hashable.